-The standard practice of the vast majority of the colleges we work with is to require their students to take four courses while they are at CYA.
-This common understanding of what constitutes full-time study accords with our own policy which stipulates that a student must enroll in four courses to ensure full-time status.
-Students, however, may take up five courses while at CYA at no extra cost, and each semester a certain number of students do so, either because their home institution requires it, or they choose on their own to take an "extra" class.
+The standard practice of what constitutes full-time study according to our own policy and the vast majority of colleges we work with, stipulates that a student must enroll in four courses to ensure full-time status.
+Students, however, may take up five courses while at CYA at no extra cost.
+Each semester a certain number of students do so, either because their home institution requires it, or they choose on their own to take an "extra" class.

 CYA prefers to let each school make its own determination based on the transcript CYA issues, mindful of the fact that there is considerable variation among US colleges and universities in the way they calculate credit hours.
 However, what constitutes a full academic load at CYA is usually the equivalent to a full-time course of study at any institution of higher learning in the US.

 CYA courses as a rule meet for a total of 45 contact hours over the course of a semester.
 The exceptions are all Modern Greek language classes and first and second semester of Ancient Greek, which meet for a total of 60 contact hours during a semester.